Nicholas Gunn: Instrumental music career

 Since 1991, Gunn has sold millions of copies of his instrumental music albums, an impressive feat considering that the marketing of his albums have mostly bypassed the traditional route of radio and mainstream outlets, finding large success through niche retail chains such as the Nature Company, Natural Wonders, and gift stores throughout the National Parks.

 Gunn began combining his electronic sound with his instrumental roots in 2015 with the release of Under the Influence of Music.
 In his subsequent singles, Ibiza Sunset and Saint Lucia, one can hear his classic instrumental "Nicholas Gunn" sound moving into a more Ambient / Electronic space.

 In 2018, Gunn continued this transition towards a more electronic sound and began introducing his own style of vocals and lyric writing.
 Older (feat.
 Alina Renae), released in 2018, showcases his first vocal-driven track under his Nicholas Gunn solo career.
-This was followed by the album, Riding the Thermals, which features four vocal tracks by the vocalist Alina Renae.
+This was followed by the album, Riding the Thermals, which features four vocal tracks by the same vocalist.
 Riding the Thermals went on to peak at #6 on the USA iTunes Electronic Albums and #22 on Brazil's iTunes Best Selling Albums, amongst others.
-On April 24, 2020, Gunn continued to shape his vocal ambient/electronic sound with the release of his 20th studio recording, Pacific Blue, which again features four vocal tracks by singer Alina Renae, and on February 12, 2021, he released Sound Condition, a compilation of 10 new songs, also featuring Renae's vocals.
+On April 24, 2020, Gunn continued to shape his vocal ambient/electronic sound with the release of his 20th studio recording, Pacific Blue, which again features four vocal tracks, also by Renae, and on February 12, 2021, he released Sound Condition, a compilation of 10 new songs, also featuring Renae's vocals.

 In 2022, Gunn transcended genre by diversifying his release schedule with both ambient instrumentals on his own label, Blue Dot, all the while releasing vocal driven chill house works on Armada Music.

+In 2023, Gunn turned his focus towards his label, Blue Dot Music, releasing all nine of his 2023 recordings on Blue Dot while also finding an equilibrium that has further defined Gunn as a genre blending artist successfully releasing ambient, chill house and trance music works under his Nicholas Gunn moniker.